rehierl/node-tree-outliner/1-2-node-trees/3-1-tree-traversal.md

 <!-- ======================================================================= -->
 ## depth-first search (DFS)

 The traversal of a tree is referred to as a depth-first (DFS) search, if all the nodes of a branch are visited before the nodes of any other branch.

-Note that the `firstChild` and `nextSibling` node properties are needed.
-That is, the underlying node tree must be an ordered rooted tree of nodes.
+Note that `for (child in node.childNodes) begin`, depending on the given tree, will visit the child nodes of a node in first-to-last, or some random order:

+* If the tree is an ordered tree, then the child nodes of each node are visited in the exact same order (i.e. first-to-last, left-to-right).
+* If the tree is an unordered tree, then subsequent executions may result in visiting the nodes in a different order (i.e. seemingly random).

-**FTL, DFS, Pre-order tree traversal**
+**DFS, Pre-order tree traversal**

 ```
 traversePreOrder(node) begin
   visitPreOrder(node)
-  child = node.firstChild
-  while(child != null) begin
+  for (child in node.childNodes) begin
     traversePreOrder(child)
-    child = child.nextSibling
   end
 end
 ```

 The `visitPreOrder()` operation marks the beginning of processing a node.
-This operation represents a node's enter event which corresponds with a node's start tag.
+This operation represents a node's enter event, which corresponds with the start tag of a node.

-**FTL, DFS, Post-order tree traversal**
+**DFS, Post-order tree traversal**

 ```
 traversePostOrder(node) begin
-  child = node.firstChild
-  while(child != null) begin
+  for (child in node.childNodes) begin
     traversePostOrder(child)
-    child = child.nextSibling
   end
   visitPostOrder(node)
 end
 ```

 The `visitPostOrder()` operation marks the end of processing a node.
-This operation represents a node's exit event which corresponds with a node's end tag.
+This operation represents a node's exit event, which corresponds with the end tag of a node.

-**FTL, DFS, In-order**
+**DFS, In-order**

 ```
 traverseInOrderBin(node) begin